 Young fathers are often demonised by the media and we’ve done a lot to try and show that with the right support their lives, and the lives of their children, can be turned around.

 They become fathers whilst still young themselves and may have no idea about parenting or child development.
 We know our Caring Dads programme can change that.
-With the right work and by involving the right people the trajectory of the
+With the right work and by involving the right people.

 For more information about our Caring Dads programme visit our website or contact our head office 020 8835 9570